ymadoff/ryba/hadoop/hdfs_dn_check.coffee.md

----
-title: HDFS DataNode Check
-module: ryba/hadoop/hdfs_dn_check
-layout: module
----

-# HDFS DataNode Check
+# Hadoop HDFS DataNode Check

 Check the DataNode by uploading a file using the HDFS client and the HTTP REST interface.

 Run the command `./bin/ryba check -m ryba/hadoop/hdfs_dn` to check all the DataNodes.

     lifecycle = require '../lib/lifecycle'
     mkcmd = require '../lib/mkcmd'